CityTropes/Arduino_basics/README.md

 7. Servo_Motor: code for moving an attached servo motor an exact number of degrees.

 8. Ultrasonic_Sensor: connecting and setting 'trigger' and 'echo' pins.
 Program that measures distance (from sensor) every second.
 Output to the Serial Monitor.

+9. Temperature_And_Humidity_Sensor: take measurement every 4 seconds, output temperature in °C and humidity % to the Serial Monitor.